 Listening is crucial to improving your communication with colleagues.
 Make sure you aren’t thinking about what you’re going to say next whilst someone else is talking.

-When presenting in front of an audience be sure that your body is facing the audience.
-Do no turn around to read your slide.
-Actually never read your slides but that’s another story!
+When presenting in front of an audience, be sure that your body is facing the audience.
+Do not turn around to read your slide.
+Actually never read your slides, but that’s another story!

 Repeat & Rephrase